OhadRubin/minecraft-web-client/docs/android/README.md

 ### Packaging with Buildozer

 1. Install Buildozer and initialize a spec file: `pip install buildozer && buildozer init`.
 2. Edit `buildozer.spec` so the `requirements` line includes `kivy,websockets`.
-The repository provides a `buildozer.spec.example` you can copy as a starting point.
+You can start from the `buildozer.spec.example` in this repository.
 3. Run `buildozer -v android debug` to produce an APK you can install on your device.

-For convenience, you can run `./setup_android.sh` to install dependencies and copy these docs for offline use.